Camp Tour and Visitor Guidelines

 Roundup River Ranch Camp Tour and Visitor Guidelines

-- Schedule for Visitors – Camp visits will be conducted while camp is in session.
-Your visit may include: observation of camp programs, a camp tour, and lunch in Trent’s Cookhouse with our campers, and lots of other camp fun.
-Visitors are encouraged to arrive ON TIME to ensure a prompt start time.
+- Schedule for Visitors – Camp visits will be conducted while camp is in session between 8:30 a.m. and 5:00 p.m.
+Your visit will include observation of camp programs, a camp tour, breakfast or lunch in Trent’s Cookhouse with our campers, and lots of other camp fun.
+Visitors are encouraged to arrive at 8:15 a.m. for breakfast tours and by 11:00 a.m. for lunch tours to ensure a prompt start time.
 The sooner we are able to begin, the more camp programs visitors can experience!
+To schedule a tour, please contact Cathy Ethington, Associate Director of Development: firstname.lastname@example.org or call 414.418.7328.

 - Accommodations for Visitors – Tours of Roundup River Ranch are walking based.
-We are happy to make accommodations for visitors with limited mobility as needed.
-Visitors should notify host in advance to request assistance that might be needed.
+We are happy to make accommodations for visitors as needed.
+Visitors should please notify host in advance to request assistance that might be needed.

-- Camp Contact Information – If you have questions or need to reach Roundup River Ranch staff en route to camp, please call 970.524.2267 to speak our Camp Administrative Assistant Note-there is no cell coverage once you leave the highway.
+- Camp Contact Information – If you have questions or need to reach Roundup River Ranch staff in route to camp, please call 303.887.3107 to speak to Sarah Ingersoll.
+Please note there is no cell service once you turn up Colorado River Road.

-- Don’t forget to wear sunscreen – Camp is very sunny and all guests are encouraged to wear sunscreen and a hat.
+- Don’t forget to wear sunscreen and bring water – Camp is very sunny and all guests are encouraged to wear sunscreen and a hat, and bring a bottle of water during your tour.

-- For More Information – Please contact your camp host in advance of tour with any questions or concerns.
-At camp, visitors are encouraged to direct questions to Roundup River Ranch staff.
+- For More Information– Please contact your camp host in advance of tour with any questions or concerns.
+At camp, visitors are encouraged to ask as many questions possible to Roundup River Ranch staff.
 We look forward to you learning more about camp!

-- Apparel – Please dress camp casual!
-Casual clothing and tennis shoes are recommended, and inappropriate clothing (short shorts, halter tops, etc.) is discouraged.
-Campers often feel awkward when adults in suits, ties, or other more formal clothing are observing them, and become distracted by a large group of visitors dressed in a fashion dissimilar from peers.
+- Apparel – The dress code is camp appropriate.
+Casual clothing and comfortable close toed shoes are recommended, and inappropriate clothing (short shorts, halter tops, etc.) is discouraged.
+Campers often feel awkward when adults in suits, ties, dresses, skirts or other more formal clothing are observing them, and become distracted by a large group of visitors dressed in a fashion dissimilar from peers.
 We encourage visitors to blend in with their style of dress.
+Think Camp Casual!

 - Directions to Camp – Roundup River Ranch is located at 8333 Colorado River Road in Gypsum, CO.
 Directions to camp included in email confirmation.

-- Parking/Transportation – Visitors are to park in The Depot parking lot and will be met by Roundup River Ranch staff at the covered area to the west of The Depot or you may enter the Depot to meet with your host.
+- Parking/Transportation – Visitors are to park in the parking lot adjacent to yellow The Medical Depot.
+Once on foot, follow signs to Visitor & Camper Check-In to DJ’s Junction.
 Tours will be on foot unless modifications need to be made.

 - Behavior/Interaction – In order to ensure positive experiences for both campers and visitors:

-- Visitors are encouraged to enjoy the tour camp under the leadership of Roundup River Ranch staff.
-Visitors are asked to remain with Roundup River Ranch staff throughout visit at camp.
+- Visitors are encouraged to enjoy the camp tour under the leadership of Roundup River Ranch staff.
+Visitors must remain with Roundup River Ranch staff throughout their visit at camp.

 - Camp is an amazing place, and the impact of the support of the community can be felt throughout camp.
 While we wish that everyone would have the opportunity to speak directly to campers so they can express their gratitude, our goal is to ensure that our campers’ experiences are not interrupted by visitors.
 In case they do not have the opportunity to say so themselves, on behalf of all our campers, THANK YOU!

 - Visitors should not ask campers question about their illness, the reason they are at camp, or other questions that might make the camper feel uncomfortable.
+Please keep in mind that not all campers are aware of their medical diagnosis, and we treat this information with great confidentiality.
 Above all else, our campers are kids who enjoy having fun with their friends.
 Please ask questions that would you ask to your own kids, grandchildren, nieces or nephews, etc.

 - Visitors should not share personal information with campers.